 - A combative and tenacious sense of personal rights out of keeping with the actual situation.

 - Recurrent suspicions, without justification, regarding sexual fidelity of spouse or sexual partner.

 - Persistent self-referential attitude, associated particularly with excessive self-importance.

 - Preoccupation with unsubstantiated “conspiratorial” explanations of events around the subject or in the world at large.

 How is paranoid personality disorder treated?

-Treatment is of course difficult as people with PPD rarely trust anyone, let alone a doctor or therapist, and are not very likely to seek help.
+Treatment is of course difficult, as people with PPD rarely trust anyone.
+Let alone a doctor or therapist.
+So they are not very likely to seek help.

-While PPD tends towards a lifelong condition, talk therapies can help to reduce paranoia and introduce new perspectives and ways of looking at the world and others.
-It can also improve skills around interrelating and communicating and boost low self-esteem.
+While PPD tends towards a lifelong condition, talk therapies can help to reduce paranoia.
+They introduce new perspectives and ways of looking at the world and others.
+It can also improve skills around interrelating and communicating, and boost low self-esteem.

 (Go to our main site for information on what types of counselling help personality disorders).